 Our Manager has established an Investment Committee to monitor our investment policies, portfolio holdings, financing and hedging strategies and compliance with our investment guidelines.
-The members of our Manager's Investment Committee are Mr. Middleman, our Chairman; Mr. Lown, our President and Chief Investment Officer; Mr. Levine, our Chief Financial Officer, Treasurer and Secretary; and the Manager's two portfolio managers and head of risk/operations.
+The members of our Manager's Investment Committee are Mr. Lown, our President and Chief Investment Officer; Mr. Levine, our Chief Financial Officer, Treasurer and Secretary; and the Manager's two portfolio managers and head of risk/operations.